avnet-iotconnect/iotc-azurertos-stm32-u5/IoTConnect/docs/DEVELOPER_GUIDE.md

 * Uncheck the **TFM_Azure_IoT** top level root project and leave the other projects checked like this:

 ![Import Project Screenshot](media/import-project-tfm.png "Import Project Screenshot]")
+* If you wish to build for BG96 Cellular Module support, change the build configuration from the default *Release_WiFi* configuration to *Release_BG96* by right clicking the TFM_Appli/TFM_Appl_NonSecure project in the project explorer and navigating to *Build-Configurations -> Set Active* to *Release_BG96*.
+See the [BG96 Guide](BG96.md) for more information.

 * Build the TFM_Appli/TFM_Appli_Secure project.
 This will trigger the build for all other components except for the Non-Secure application.